 2. “See, I’m not a monster.
 I’m just ahead of the curve.”

-While “Why So Serious” is the most iconic standalone line from the film, in my opinion, there’s one more line that completely sums up the relationship between Joker and Batman.
+While “Why So Serious” is the most iconic standalone line from the film, in my opinion, one more line completely sums up the relationship between Joker and Batman.

 When the police finally “catch” Joker with Batman’s help, Lieutenant Gordon brings the Bat in to help them interrogate Joker.
-This is of course a highly unconventional collaboration between Batman and the police, so the cameras have to be shut off for plausible deniability.
+This is a highly unconventional collaboration between Batman and the police, so the cameras must be shut off for plausible deniability.

-Once the two are face to face, Batman and Joke face off in what is likely the second-best scene in the film.
-However, this run of dialogue between the two of them might be the most iconic, best quote in the entire film, which we’ll explain below.
+Once the two are face to face, Batman and Joke face off in the film’s second-best scene.
+However, this dialogue run between the two of them might be the most iconic, best quote in the entire film, which we’ll explain below.

 Batman: Then why do you want to kill me?